Who We Are

 We engage four primary work areas that intersect and strengthen one another to advance a culture of dialogue at CU Boulder and the surrounding community:

-2. Dialogue as a Pedagogy: We offer workshops on dialogue as a pedagogy, centered on helping instructors activate and validate students’ prior knowledge and experience within classes across the curriculum.
-For graduate student instructors, in Spring 2024 we will pilot a micro-credential program, in collaboration with the Center for Teaching and Learning.
+Dialogue as a Pedagogy: We offer workshops on dialogue as a pedagogy, centered on helping instructors activate and validate students’ prior knowledge and experience within classes across the curriculum.
+For graduate student instructors, we offer a micro-credential program, in collaboration with the Center for Teaching and Learning.
 For faculty, we provide a Faculty Fellowship and we are developing a community of practice for faculty interested in dialogue as a pedagogy.